joshuahwfwEE/mb_uart_storage_system/README.md

 open tcl command line
 source create_proj_1.tcl
-you will get a whole design without running the synthesis and implement yet you can directly run generate the bitstream in the GUI or,
+you will get a whole design without running the synthesis and implement yet you can directly run generate the bitstream in the GUI.

+or you can use this tcl if you are using non-project mode:
 source build_bitstrem.tcl
-you will get the bit file in the proj1.runs
+after a while, you will get the bit file in the proj1.runs
 source check_proj_1_timing.tcl
-it will automatve to check the design met timing requirement or nor.
+it will automatve to check the design met timing requirement or not.